 Step 3.
 Right-click USB Root Hub > Properties > Power Management > uncheck "Allow the computer to turn off this device to save power".

-- If your external hard drive is physically damaged or broken, take it to a nearby maintenance center for a manual repair.
+- If your external hard drive is physically damaged, you’ll need to take it to a maintenance center for repair.

-After following the above 3 tips, your computer should be able to detect and recognize your external hard drive now.
-You can try to open the drive and access the data.
+After following the tips above, hopefully, your computer should be able to detect and recognize your external hard drive.
+If that’s the case, you can try to open the drive and access the data.

 3 Steps to Recover Data from External Hard Drive